Archlords of the Realms

 Pregens: The Devil’s Advocate (mountain dwarf warlock), Solitaire (high elf warlock), the Warlock-Knight of Myth Drannor (high elf fighter?), ?

-Creatures: Amphisbaena, deep dragon*, fog giant (variant cloud giant), laerti, marl, maur, mlarraun, ophidian, ormyrr, phaerimm*, phaerlin giant, phaerlock, poison kiss (variant death kiss), sharn*, stingtail, thessalmonsters?, yuan-ti holy guardian, yuan-tillithid (variant mind flayer), yuan-ti mageslayer.
+Creatures: Amphisbaena, deep dragon* (purple dragon), Dekanter goblin, fog giant, gorgimera, hunched giant (maur), laerti, marl, mlarraun (spitting snake, stone snake), ophidian, ormyrr, phaerimm*, phaerlin giant, phaerlock, sharn*, stingtail, thessalmonsters?, venom kiss, yuan-ti holy guardian, yuan-tillithid, yuan-ti mageslayer.
 [When a society does magical crossbreeding and grafting (including with aberrations), it’s easy to throw in a lot of weird creatures without needing explanation.]

 “Gallows Keep” (all levels!?)‡